Menu

 Assessment within Religious Education

-Here at OLOG Juniors we use Insight as our whole school system for collecting and submitting formative and summative data.
-At OLOG Juniors we use the age-related expectations to plan and assess pupils in RE.
-These are statements which outline what is expected of pupils by the time they reach the end of phase.
-The phase we assess within is:
+At OLOG Juniors we use Insight as our whole school system for collecting and submitting formative and summative data.
+We use the age-related RED Expected Outcomes to plan for, and assess pupils in RE.
+These are statements which outline what is expected of pupils by the time they reach the end of each Branch.
+There are six branches taught over the year.

 Our curriculum on display over the last year: